Teusner/Teusner.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  address:

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

 French robotics engineer graduated from [ENSTA Bretagne](https://ensta-bretagne.fr) and from the master of science of the [university of Angers](https://www.univ-angers.fr) in 2021.